-Most countries have their own version of meat or cheese in some kind of dough; whether it’s pierogi, dumplings, or ravioli, every culture craves this combo.
+Most cultures have their own version of a dish that features meat or cheese wrapped in dough; whether it’s pierogi, dumplings, or ravioli.
 Latin America’s answer is the empanada!
-In this class, students will learn how to make meat empanadas as well as their own dough.
+In this class, you will learn how to make meat empanadas as well as your own dough.
 Students are welcome to cook along with the online demo so they can enjoy a homemade meal after class.

 - 2 c. all-purpose flour + a little bowl with extra